 Volunteer Horseshoe Crab Monitoring

 Since 2002, MCBP has assessed the current population status of Atlantic horseshoe crabs, the only such survey in the state of Maryland.
 Roughly 200 volunteers have participated in the May and June monitoring outings.
-This year, MCBP will produce a report on the last eight years.
-Click here to view the 2011 Horseshoe Crab Spawning Survey Results.
+Click here to view the 2015 monitoring report!

 This ongoing monitoring of terrestrial habitat includes a project management structure, a set of key ecological indicators for the region, a regional monitoring methodology, a data repository infrastructure and recommended data flow.